 Head-on, Hands-on: 42mm vs 40mm Christopher Ward C60 Trident Pro 600

 Editor’s note: This review is part of our ‘W.R.A.T.H’ series, or ‘What’s Really Available Today Here’ watch photo reviews.
 It is a new series where we go hands-on with watches that can at least at the time of writing be bought!
 For our other reviews of the latest novelties, please head here.
 For our in-depth reviews, please head to our dedicated review section here.
 Today’s watches are brought with the grateful assistance of Christopher Ward London.
+Please note that none of our posts are sponsored so if you like our work, you can support us by buying us a coffee.

 The Watches: We are very, very late to the party when it comes to reviewing the Christopher Ward C60 Trident Pro 600 divers.
 These divers have their own fan following and probably nothing that I say now has not been covered before in some format or another.
 So why did we decide to do the review then?
 Simply because these are exceptional value for money divers that enthusiasts can actually buy without waiting around for years on some list.